Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 Making a Payment

 All registrations will have a Convenience Fee added to the transaction.
 This amount is added on as a flat fee to your transaction total and goes directly to our registration service provider.
-The flat fee is only added one time per transaction to the total amount, even if there are multiple camps at that time.
-If registration is done separately for camps, the convenience fee applies to each transaction.
+The flat fee is only added one time per transaction to the total amount, even if you are registering for multiple programs at that time.
+If registration is done separately for programs, the convenience fee applies to each transaction.
 Plan ahead and save on fees.

 Confirmations and Waitlists